blalor/simple-ci/README.md

 Well, I loathe IDEs, but I thought this sounded like a pretty cool idea.
 I happened to also be playing around with [pymacadmin's `crankd.py`][pymacadmin] at the same time and realized I could steal some code from there to make a very simple script that would invoke my `Makefile` every time I saved a file in [TextMate][tm]. `simple-ci` is the result.
-It uses OS X's `FSEvents` facility to watch a directory for changes.
+It uses Yesudeep Mangalapilly's [`watchdog`][watchdog] facility to watch a directory for changes.

 The cleanest way to use it is to add a target to your `Makefile`, like thus: